juliaguida/oystercard/pills/github_collaboration.md

 ### The next day

 1. Bob is now working with a new pair partner, Chetna.
-Bob got to step 3 yesterday while Chetna and Dave got to step 4, therefore Bob and Chetna decide to work off of Bob's code.
+Bob got to step 3 yesterday while Chetna got to step 4, therefore Bob and Chetna decide to work off of Bob's code.

 2. Bob creates a `boris-bikes-2` repo on his GitHub account.